msteenhagen/opera-ficta/fictionalworks.md

 # Conclusion

-In this paper I have wanted to draw attention to a specific puzzle about fictional works that is not frequently acknowledged or discussed.
-I have shown it has ramifications for our conception of a specific range of fictional entities, namely repeatable individuals that find their origin fictional works or narratives.
-I've pointed to their allographic nature as an explanation of the fact that such fictionally created works can exist as real world immigrants in the world we live in.
+I have wanted to draw attention to a specific puzzle about fictional works.
+The possibility of fictional works has ramifications for our conception of fictional entities.
+Instead of being encapsulated in the world of fiction, such works can exist as real world immigrants in the actual world.

-I've mainly discussed one fictional play, the one written by Briony in _Atonement_.
-Although it is difficult to draw a sharp line, it is clear that their are many more kinds of things we find in fictional works that are potential real world immigrants.
-Some of these will be marginal, others may be prominent in our actual lives.
-Perhaps we can think of some of the artefacts first invented in science fiction novels, and that only decades or centuries later were realised in the actual world.
-When we say that a device or piece of technology is as if it walked straight out of a science fiction story, we may be more accurate than were typically willing to acknowledge.
+Although it is difficult to draw a sharp line, it's clear that there are more potential real world immigrants.
+Some of these will be marginal.
+Others may come to figure prominently in our lives.
+Think of artefacts first invented in works of science fiction, and only decades later built in real life.
+When people say of something that it is as if it came straight out of a story, they could in fact be right.

 \subsection*{References}